The Church Calendar: A year with Christ

 Act III — Lent: Christ journeys toward His saving sacrifice

-Act IV - Easter: Death is conquered, new life begins
+Act IV — Easter: Death is conquered; new life begins

-Act V - Ordinary Time: The Church continues Christ's mission until He comes again
+Act V — Ordinary Time: The Church continues Christ's mission until He comes again in glory

 ✝️ Living the Story